Wine

 Stomp!
 Wines

 Stomp!
 Wines love welcoming your pups to the cellar door.
-Whether you book in for a wine tasting or a wine and cheese experience, doggo friends are welcome.
+Whether you book in for a wine tasting or a wine and cheese experience, doggo friends on leads are welcome inside and outside.

 Tatler Wines

-Located in the heart of Lovedale, Tatler Wines is a lovely dog-friendly spot for a wine tasting.
-Try the Bohemian Luxury Picnic for a rustically-styled picnic overlooking the Brokenback Ranges, featuring a bottle of Tatler's wine and cheeseboard for two.
+Located in the heart of Lovedale, Tatler Wines, overlooking the Brokenback Range is a lovely dog-friendly spot for a wine tasting.

 Mount View